trufflesuite/trufflesuite.com/src/docs/truffle/reference/configuration.md

 + a natively compiled solc binary (you'll need to install this yourself, links to help below).
 + a dockerized solc from one of images published [here](https://hub.docker.com/r/ethereum/solc/tags/).
 + a path to a locally available solc
++ a solc-js parser for faster docker and native compilations

 Truffle config example: